-Soot and Fly Ash: Formation & Need for Removal in Exhaust Venting System.
+10. Soot and Fly Ash: Formation & Need for Removal in Exhaust Venting System.

-- Frequency: Yearly or more frequently depending on ash build-up. - By: Qualified Service Technician/Homeowner Be sure the appliance is allowed to cool, has been unplugged and the exhaust blower is off.

-The products of combustion will contain small particles of fly ash.
-The fly ash will collect in the exhaust venting system and restrict the flow of the flue gases.

-At start-up if there is incomplete combustion, or if there is a shutdown or incorrect operation of the appliance it will lead to some soot formation.
-This will collect in the exhaust venting system.
+- Frequency: Yearly or more frequently depending on ash build-up - By: Qualified Service Technician/Homeowner The products of combustion will contain small particles of fly-ash.
+The fly-ash will collect in the exhaust venting system and restrict the flow of the flue gases.
+Incomplete combustion, such as occurs during startup, shutdown, or incorrect operation of the room appliance will lead to some soot formation which will collect in the exhaust venting system.
+The exhaust venting system should be inspected at least once every year to determine if cleaning is necessary.

-The venting (chimney) system may need to be cleaned at least once a year or more often depending upon the quality of your fuel or if there is a lot of horizontal pipe sections.
+The venting system may need to be cleaned at least once a year or more often depending upon the quality of your fuel or if there is a lot of horizontal pipe sections.
 Ash will build up more quickly in the horizontal sections.